 Retirement Fund: An investment in a retirement fund remains locked-in for a period of 5 years or till the investor attains the age of retirement, whichever is earlier.
 In some cases, retirement funds feature an exit load even if scheme units are redeemed after completion of the 5 year lock-in period.

 Children’s Fund: An investment in a children’s fund remains locked-in for a period of 5 years or till the child in whose name the investment is made achieves the age of majority (attains the age of 18 years), whichever is earlier.
+Even though locked-in this is one of those types of mutual funds that do not offer a tax benefit to the investor.

 SEBI has categorised two passively managed schemes, namely ETFs and FoFs, under this category of mutual fund: